-After this first example, we wanted to test one of the obvious advantages of our information retrieval system in comparison with ISearch software.
-This advantage was that the queries can contain words that have not been necessarily included in metadata keywords, e.g. synonyms of these kewyords that match with the same WordNet synsets.
-For instance, we performed two queries with two synonyms, fuel (or fuels) and combustible, which correspond with the same WordNet synset (10669661, a substance that can be burned to).
-Our IRS always returned 138 hits but ISearch only returned records (138 hits with same score) for the query fuels, which was the word included in the keyword section.
-Basically, the hits returned by our IRS were graduated by the number of synsets indirectly referenced: 2 synsets for the first 18 hits, 3 synsets for the following 35 hits and so on.
+Then, we wanted to test one of the obvious advantages of our information retrieval system in comparison with other search engines based on word indexing.
+It is that the queries can contain words that have not been necessarily included in metadata keywords, e.g. synonyms of these keywords that match with the same WordNet synsets.
+For instance, we performed two queries with two synonyms, fuel and combustible, which correspond to the same WordNet synset.
+Our IRS always returned 138 hits but Oracle only returned records (138 hits with same score) for the query fuel, which was the word included in the keyword section.